-The Committee on Diversity, Community and College Life advises the president and serves as a resource for the extended New College community.
+The Campus Climate and Culture Committee advises the president and serves as a resource for the extended New College community.
 The committee’s charge is to collaborate with various campus offices and committees to nourish a truly diverse, inclusive and affirming community.
 The committee also address issues identified by community members and sets a yearly agenda for itself.
 This committee consists of two students, two staff and two faculty who meet at least once a month, and additionally as needed.
 Other campus resources and activities include:

 Caribbean and Latin American Studies